Achaemenid conquest of the Indus Valley: Cultural exchange

-Scientific knowledge

-Astronomical and astrological knowledge was also probably transmitted to India from Babylon during the 5th century BCE as a consequence of the Achaemenid presence in the sub-continent.
-Babylonian astronomy was the first form of astronomy to fully develop and likely influenced other civilizations.
-The spread of knowledge may have hastened with the expansion of the Achaemenid Empire.

-According to David Pingree, elements of Achaemenid scientific knowledge, particularly works on omens and astronomy, were adopted by India from the 5th century BCE:

-India today is estimated to have about thirty million manuscripts, the largest body of handwritten reading material anywhere in the world.
-The literate culture of Indian science goes back to at least the fifth century B.C. ... as is shown by the elements of Mesopotamian omen literature and astronomy that entered India at that time.

 Palatial art and architecture: Pataliputra

 The Masarh lion.
 The sculptural style is "unquestionably Achaemenid".

 Various Indian artefacts tend to suggest some Perso-Hellenistic artistic influence in India, mainly felt during the time of the Mauryan Empire.
 The sculpture of the Masarh lion, found near the Maurya capital of Pataliputra, raises the question of the Achaemenid and Greek influence on the art of the Maurya Empire, and on the western origins of stone carving in India.
 The lion is carved in Chunar sandstone, like the Pillars of Ashoka, and its finish is polished, a feature of the Maurya sculpture.
 According to S.P.
 Gupta, the sculptural style is unquestionably Achaemenid.
 This is particularly the case for the well-ordered tubular representation of whiskers (vibrissas) and the geometrical representation of inflated veins flush with the entire face.
 The mane, on the other hand, with tufts of hair represented in wavelets, is rather naturalistic.
 Very similar examples are however known in Greece and Persepolis.
-It is possible that this sculpture was made by an Achaemenid or Greek sculptor in India and either remained without effect, or was the Indian imitation of a Greek or Achaemenid model, somewhere between the fifth century B.C. and the first century B.C., although it is generally dated from the time of the Maurya Empire, around the 3rd century B.C.
+It is possible that this sculpture was made by an Achaemenid or Greek sculptor in India and either remained without effect, or was the Indian imitation of a Greek or Achaemenid model, somewhere between the fifth century B.C. and the first century BC, although it is generally dated from the time of the Maurya Empire, around the 3rd century BC.

 The Pataliputra palace with its pillared hall shows decorative influences of the Achaemenid palaces and Persepolis and may have used the help of foreign craftsmen.
 Mauryan rulers may have even imported craftsmen from abroad to build royal monuments.
 This may be the result of the formative influence of craftsmen employed from Persia following the disintegration of the Achaemenid Empire after the conquests of Alexander the Great.
 The Pataliputra capital, or also the Hellenistic friezes of the Rampurva capitals, Sankissa, and the diamond throne of Bodh Gaya are other examples.

 The renowned Mauryan polish, especially used in the Pillars of Ashoka, may also have been a technique imported from the Achaemenid Empire.